All the stars fleeing Pacific Palisades blaze as flames engulf celebrity enclave

-‘Nightmare came true’: Stars flee Pacific Palisades blaze as flames engulf celebrity enclave
+Hollywood stars flee Pacific Palisades fire as flames engulf celebrity enclave: ‘Nightmare came true’

 Firefighters are currently battling an out-of-control blaze in the exclusive neighborhood of Pacific Palisades, home to a number of A-list Hollywood stars